AlexanderMaxRanabel/y/README.md

 For NixOS, add these packages to your `environment.systemPackages`:
 `xorg.libX11.dev xorg.libXcursor.dev xorg.libXi.dev libGL.dev`

-## V net.http, net.websocket, `v install`
+## Y net.http, net.websocket, `v install`
 The net.http module, the net.websocket module, and the `v install` command may all use SSL.
-V comes with a version of mbedtls, which should work on all systems.
+Y comes with a version of mbedtls, which should work on all systems.
 If you find a need to use OpenSSL instead, you will need to make sure that it is installed on your system, then use the `-d use_openssl` switch when you compile.